davidkroell/homemade-di/README.md

 This is possible by using reflection, since all dependencies are listed inside the constructor and C# allows us to scan the constructor definition of any type.
+How this works in code is shown below.

 ```c#
 private Type[] GetDependentTypes(Type implType)